mrprincesingh/mrprincesingh/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-The Full-Stack Developer designs and maintains websites and systems to serve a company's needs. develop these platforms to function independently Knowledge of multiple front-end languages and libraries (e.g. HTML/ CSS, JavaScript,REACT , REACT-REDUX) AND writing code which is optimized
+The Full-Stack Developer designs and maintains websites and systems to serve a company's needs. develop these platforms to function independently Knowledge of multiple front-end languages and libraries (e.g. HTML/ CSS, JavaScript,REACT , REACT-REDUX) AND writing code which is optimized.
  Learnt coding from Masai School(India's first Skill building School "Driven by Outcomes, Fuelled by Ambitions."),
 * 1200+ Hours Practical Coding
 * 100+ Hours Soft Skill Development